 Jehovah's Witnesses are persecuted for their political neutrality and conscientious objection to military service, which are aspects of their faith.
-On October 25, 1994, President Afwerki issued a decree revoking their citizenship for their refusal to take part in the referendum on independence or to participate in national service.
+On October 25, 1994, President Afwerki issued a decree revoking Jehovah's Witnesses' citizenship for their refusal to take part in the referendum on independence or to participate in national service.
 Since 1994, Jehovah's Witnesses have been barred from obtaining government-issued identity and travel documents, government jobs, and business licenses.
 Eritrean identity cards are required for legal recognition of marriages or land purchases.
-The State Department reported that some local authorities denied water and gas to Jehovah's Witnesses.
+The State Department has reported that some local authorities have denied water and gas services to Jehovah's Witnesses.

-Jehovah's Witnesses who have refused to serve in the military have been imprisoned without trial, some for over a decade, including Paulos Eyassu, Issac Mogos, and Negede Teklemariam who have been detained in Sawa prison since September 24, 1994.
-Moreover, the government's requirement that high school students complete their final year at the Sawa Training and Education Camp, which includes six months of military training, effectively denies Jehovah's Witnesses an opportunity to graduate from high school.
+Jehovah's Witnesses who have refused to serve in the military have been imprisoned without trial, some for over a decade, including Paulos Eyassu, Issac Mogos, and Negede Teklemariam, who have been detained in Sawa Prison since September 24, 1994.
+Moreover, the government's requirement that high school students complete their final year at the Sawa

+The Eritrean government has appointed the Patriarch of the Eritrean Orthodox Church and the Mufti of the Eritrean Muslim community, as well as other lower-level religious officials.
+Hundreds of Orthodox Christian and Muslim religious leaders and laity who protested these appointments remain imprisoned.
+Training and Education Camp, which includes six months of military training, effectively denies Jehovah's Witnesses an opportunity to attend their last year of high school and graduate because their faith prohibits them from participating in the military training.
 Some children of Jehovah's Witnesses have been expelled from school because of their refusal to salute the flag or to pay for membership in the officially sanctioned national organization for youth and students.

-Whole congregations of Jehovah's Witnesses are arrested while attending worship services in homes or in rented facilities and individual Witnesses are regularly arrested and imprisoned for expressing their faith to others.
-Some are quickly released, while others are held indefinitely without charge.
-In 2015, as many as 55 Jehovah's Witnesses were detained without charge or trial.
-Of these, 16 are older than 60, five are older than 70, and one is in his 80s.
+Whole congregations of Jehovah's Witnesses have been arrested while attending worship services in homes or in rented facilities, and individual Witnesses are arrested regularly and imprisoned for expressing their faith to others.
+Some are released quickly, while others are held indefinitely without charges.
+As of December 2016, the Eritrean government held in detention 54 Jehovah's Witnesses without charge.
+Of these, 10 are older than 60, four are older than 70, and one is in his 80s.
+The majority of detainees were arrested for participating in religious meetings or for conscientious objection.